All About Beer: Festivals and Community Activities

-Beginning in 1995, All About Beer has a hosted World Beer Festival in Durham, North Carolina, as well as similar festivals in North Carolina, in 2006, in Columbia in 2009, Richmond, VA, in 2010, and in Cleveland and Tampa.
+Beginning in 1995, All About Beer has a hosted World Beer Festival in Durham, North Carolina, as well as similar festivals in North Carolina, in 2006, in Columbia, South Carolina in 2009, Richmond, VA, in 2010, and in Cleveland and Tampa.
 Each festival is hosted as a fundraiser for a local non-profit organization.
 Rice sold the festival side of the business in 2018 to manage debts.

-In 2009, All About Beer Magazine established the annual Denver Rare Beer Tasting, a limited-ticket tasting fund-raiser at which American craft brewers are invited to present hard-to-find beers.
-That relationship was ended when Rice became publisher of All About Beer.
-Craft Beer and Brewing Magazine is now the official media sponsor of the event.
+In 2009, All About Beer Magazine partnered with Pints for Prostates to establish the annual Denver Rare Beer Tasting, a limited-ticket tasting fund-raiser at which American craft brewers are invited to present hard-to-find beers.
+That relationship was ended while Rice was publisher of All About Beer, but the publication is once again the event's media sponsor with Holl and Crouch in place.

 All About Beer Magazine was voted best beer publication four years running by Ale and Lager Examiner.

 All About Beer Magazine feature articles won the Michael Jackson Award for Beer Journalism from Brewers Association four out of the five years the awards existed, and earned more than 30 Quill and Tankard Awards for writing from the North American Guild of Beer Writers.

-Between 2013 - 2018 the magazine won 12 national writing awards and one international award for its beer coverage.
+Between 2013 - 2018, the magazine won 12 national writing awards and one international award for its beer coverage.

 The World Beer Festival was ranked in top 10 American beer festivals of USA Today, and the festival was given as one of four reasons by Wired Magazine to move to Raleigh, NC.